gitlabhq/gitlab-recipes/install/centos/README.md

     cd gitlab/
     bundle exec rake gitlab:check RAILS_ENV=production

+Now, the output will complain that your init script is not up-to-date as follows:

+Init script up-to-date? ... no
+  Try fixing it:
+  Redownload the init script
+  For more information see:
+  doc/install/installation.md in section "Install Init Script"
+  Please fix the error above and rerun the checks.

+Do not care about it  if you are sure that you have downloaded the up-to-date file from https://raw.github.com/gitlabhq/gitlab-recipes/master/init/sysvinit/centos/gitlab-unicorn and saved it to /etc/init.d/gitlab.
-If all items are green, then congratulations on successfully installing GitLab!
+If all other items are green, then congratulations on successfully installing GitLab!
 However there are still a few steps left.

 ## 7. Configure the web server